 Tilapia is becoming more popular because it is relatively cheap, neutral in flavor and is one of the most sustainable fish around.
 Tilapia are omnivorous, so they eat bugs, plankton, and plants, making then environmentally benign even when intensively raised.

-Tilapia are native to Africa, where they were first farmed -- possibly by the ancient Egyptians.
-Now most are farmed in Latin America, China, Indonesia and in our southern states.
+Tilapia are native to Africa, where they were first farmed, possibly by the ancient Egyptians.
+Today, most are farmed in Latin America, China, Indonesia and in the U.S. southern states.
 They are wildly invasive where they can survive, but die off when the weather cools the water below 50 degrees.

-A typical tilapia is between 1-2 pounds, and are almost always sold as skinless fillets.
+A typical tilapia is between 1-2 pounds.
+They are almost always sold as skinless fillets.
 You can find them swimming in Asian restaurants and markets in tanks, because they can tolerate crowding well.
 You get to choose which fish you want in those cases, and they dispatch it for you on the spot.
-Pretty sporty.

 What does tilapia taste like?
 Well...not much.
 It is very lean, very white and very high in protein.
 And it has almost no flavor of its own.
-Personally, I find it boring.
-Give me a rich, fatty tuna or even an anchovy any day.
+You may even find it boring, particularly if you prefer the taste of a rich, fatty tuna or even an anchovy.
 Tilapia doesn't "taste like fish," which is why it is so popular in the United States.

-Tilapia works very well with Asian dishes -- try it crispy-fried whole with a rippin' hot Sichuan sauce -- and is great in fish tacos.
+Tilapia works very well with Asian dishes—try it crispy-fried whole with a blistering hot Sichuan sauce.
+It's also great in fish tacos.

-NOTE: You will not find a lot of specific tilapia recipes on this site, because the fish works very well with any fish fillet recipe.
-Simply find a fillet recipe -- or a whole fish recipe when you get one like that -- and sub in tilapia for whatever the recipe calls for.
-Think of it as fish cookery's universal pinch-hitter.
+This fish works very well with practically any fish recipe.
+Simply find a fillet or whole fish recipe and sub in tilapia for whatever the recipe calls for.
+Think of it as fish cookery's universal pinch hitter.